iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Taxonomy and Frameworks of Subspace Projection Method.md

 ---
 ### **Consequences**

-The GMRes method, the Conjugate Gradient method, and many other methods all fits ounder this category.
-In which, a subspace is maintained during the iterations, and then it try to get the best results using the maintained subspace for the iteration.
+The GMRes method, the Conjugate Gradient method, and many other methods all fit into this category.
+In which, a subspace is maintained during the iterations, and then it tries to get the best results using the maintained subspace for the iteration.

 **Conjugate Gradient**